-Challenges and stressors always present a right and wrong way to address them
+Challenges and stressors always present right and wrong ways to go forward

 There are right ways and wrong ways to approach your future challenges.
 Doing nothing is not an option as the struggles will continue.
-Starting and running a business is a big achievement.
-However, maintaining profitable growth and sustainability is the larger challenge.
+Starting and running a business is a significant achievement.
+However, maintaining profitable growth and sustainability is a more substantial challenge.

-There are many challenges and stressors that face every business whether they are large or small.
-You have chosen the challenges with the biggest impact to address in this post.
+There are many challenges, and stressors face every business, whether they are large or small.
+You have chosen the difficulties with the most significant impact to address in this post.
 Overcome your limiting beliefs by prioritising the suggestions in this post and start to action them.

-There will always be challenges and things that cause you stress.
-Different challenges for different people.
+There will always be challenges and things which are stressful; different people have different problems.

-After 50 years the following key things have materialised and survived the test of time and are still important for a modern business, non-profit or community.
-In my experience, it is impossible to address all the issues and challenges you need to, in a short period of time.
+After 50 years, the following vital things have materialised and survived the test of time and are still crucial for modern business, non-profit or community.
+In my experience, it is impossible to address all the issues and challenges you need to, in a short period.

-Obviously, there are more issues that will impact your business.
-However, the ones listed here will have the biggest impact on the challenges you will face and therefore should be high on your priority list.
+There are more issues which will impact your business.
+However, the ones listed here will have the most significant impact on the challenges you will face and therefore, should be high on your priority list.

 These are challenges, but not death sentences.
-One of the worst things a start-up can do is to go into a business without considering the challenges ahead.
-You’ve looked at some things that can help make these challenges easier, but there is no avoiding them.
-An important step in overcoming a challenge is knowing the size of that challenge and how to deal with it.
+One of the worst things a start-up can do is to go into business without considering the challenges ahead.
+You’ve looked at some things that can help make these challenges more manageable, but there is no avoiding them.
+An essential step in overcoming a problem is knowing the size of that challenge and how to deal with it.

 Focus on a lifestyle business.
 The sooner you match the lifestyle you want with your business interests, the sooner you remove many challenges and stressors.

-Health and well-being can arguably one of your biggest challenges
+Health and well-being is arguably one of the biggest challenges

 Far too many business people think they are invincible and will live forever.
-While many are risk adverse they still make mistakes and ignore their personal health.
+While many are risk-averse, they still make mistakes and ignore their health.

 Stress and fatigue only add to your burden

 The hours, the work and the constant pressure to perform can test even the most passionate individuals.
 Most business owners, even successful ones, suffer from stress and fatigue from overwork.
 Most work much longer hours than their employees.
-This is often because they fear that their business will stall in their absence.
-They avoid taking any long breaks away from work to recharge, their work/life balance is out of wack.
+Often it’s because they fear that their business will stall in their absence.
+They avoid taking any long breaks away from work to recharge; their work/life balance is out of whack.

-If you are lost and confused, why not reassess you work/life balance.
+If you are lost and confused, why not reassess your work/life balance.

 Working hours and your work/life balance are critical to both your health and the outcomes you want to achieve.
-I always thought that the harder I worked the more successful I would be and the luckier I would become.
-This is only right to a point, simply because if your health is not good, or are on the wrong track or using the wrong strategies you will never get where you want to go.
+I always thought that the harder I worked, the more successful I would be and the luckier I would become.
+It is only right to a point, simply because if your health is not right, or are on the wrong track or using the wrong strategies.
+You will never get where you want to go.
 Stress and ill health will continue to follow you.

 Stress and Eustress

 Most people understand the negative side of stress, correctly referred to as distress (dis=bad).
-Only a few, however, are aware of the positive stress, namely Eustress (eu=good).
+Only a few, however, are aware of the positive pressure, namely Eustress (eu=good).

 The degree of stress which any stressor will cause is dependent on:

 - The degree to which the stressor is present.
-In other words, the more of the stressor, the greater the stress it produces.
-So, for example, if a small headache causes some stress, a large headache will cause more stress.
-If a small argument causes a small amount of stress, a big argument will cause even more stress.
+In other words, the more of the stressor, the higher the stress it produces.
+So, for example, if a small headache causes some anxiety, a massive headache will cause more stress.
+If a little argument causes a small amount of stress, a big argument will cause even more stress.

 - How the stressor is perceived (different people will view stressors differently).
 As a result, one stressor might produce distress in one person and eustress in another.

 Much of the skill involved in dealing with stress comes down to weighing up the gains and losses.
-If the gains from attending to the situational encounter outweigh the losses, then the outcome is eustress.
-On the other hand, if the losses outweigh the gains, then distress is a likely result.
-This could be viewed as risk management or cost-benefit analysis.
-Nevertheless, sometimes there is no escaping loss, threat or harm and learning to cope is required.
+If the benefits from attending to the situational encounter outweigh the losses, then the outcome is eustress.
+On the other hand, if the losses exceed the gains, then distress is a likely result.
+It could be viewed as risk management or cost-benefit analysis.
+Nevertheless, sometimes there is no escaping loss, threat or harm, and learning to cope is required.

 A stressor is any event or condition that initiates a stress reaction.
 There are many kinds of stressors: from burnt toast to a negative bank manager.
 Here are a few of the stressors in business